NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Schedules: Unavailable Period Window Natural Ventilation Availabilities**

 The availability of the natural ventilation schedule during unavailable periods.
 Valid choices are: regular schedule, always available, always unavailable.
 If multiple periods, use a comma-separated list.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-unavailable-periods'>HPXML Unavailable Periods</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-unavailable-periods'>HPXML Unavailable Periods</a>) is used.

 - **Name:** ``schedules_unavailable_period_window_natvent_availabilities``
 - **Type:** ``String``